hkociemba/RubiksCube-OptimalSolver/README.md

 depth 18 done in 189.89 s, 483624333 nodes generated, about 2546851 nodes/s
 total time: 309.31 s, nodes generated: 781208901
 U3 R2 B2 U2 B3 D3 L1 D1 L2 U2 D2 R3 U1 D1 R3 D1 B3 U1 (18f*)

+And because you can bet that you never will see a random cube which needs 20 moves (the chance is in the order of 1/10^11) we add the solving information for the "superflip" where  all edges and corners are in position but all edges are flipped.
+This was the first position which was proved to need 20 moves.
+It takes about 7 hours to find the 20 move solution with our solver.

+superflip: UBULURUFURURFRBRDRFUFLFRFDFDFDLDRDBDLULBLFLDLBUBRBLBDB
+depth 14 done in 0.24 s, 185949 nodes generated, about 790936 nodes/s
+depth 15 done in 1.02 s, 2734515 nodes generated, about 2693838 nodes/s
+depth 16 done in 10.95 s, 35007363 nodes generated, about 3196115 nodes/s
+depth 17 done in 150.14 s, 442849923 nodes generated, about 2949558 nodes/s
+depth 18 done in 1978.36 s, 5537992239 nodes generated, about 2799286 nodes/s
+depth 19 done in 24197.75 s, 68794215435 nodes generated, about 2843000 nodes/s
+depth 20 done in 88.06 s, 234395758 nodes generated, about 2661680 nodes/s
+total time: 26426.64 s, nodes generated: 75047390029
+U1 R1 U2 R1 F2 L1 U2 R1 F3 B3 R2 D1 R3 L1 U2 F2 D2 F1 R2 D1 (20f*)

 #### Conclusion:
 Optimally solving Rubik's Cube with Python using the standard CPython interpreter is not recommended.